Skip to content

 • Exit 0: parse stdout for results

-• Exit 1: read stderr for tool error details, possibly retry with different arguments
+• Exit 1: read stderr for tool error details; possibly retry with different arguments (consider --example to learn the correct shape)

-• Exit 2: config problem — check .mcpx/config.yml
+• Exit 2: config problem — check .mcpx/config.yml, run mcpx doctor

-• Exit 3: server unreachable — try mcpx daemon stop <server> and retry, or report the issue
+• Exit 3: server unreachable — try mcpx daemon stop <server> and retry, or run mcpx doctor

 Released under the MIT License.